spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 everything you need.
 There's also [learn.svelte.dev] for SvelteKit which is under development at the time of writing.

-Minimum requirements will be a computer development setup with Node version 16 installed and a text editor, I'll be using VS Code.
+If you want to follow along, minimum requirements will be a computer development setup with Node version 16+ installed and a text editor, I'll be using VS Code.

 ## Setup the SvelteKit project